+Acrylic is one of the clear plastic molding materials the Rebling team is experienced at.
 Rebling has plastic injection molded acrylic for a variety of applications including lighting equipment, housewares and medical devices.
-Acrylics are synthetic plastic materials which contain at least one derivative of acrylic acid.
-The most common acrylic plastic is polymethyl methacrylate (PMMA).
+If you are interested in acrylic molding, let’s first examine what acrylic material is.
+Acrylics are synthetic plastic materials that contain at least one derivative of acrylic acid.
+Acrylic material was first created in 1843 and patented nearly 100 years later by German chemist Otto Rohm The most common acrylic plastic is polymethyl methacrylate (PMMA).

 Typical of part requirements for acrylic applications is the high degree of optical clarity and light transmittance afforded by these molding compounds.
-Light transmittance is 92% which is comparable to optical quality glass.
+Light transmittance is 92%, which is comparable to optical quality glass.
 These optically clear plastics withstand exposure to UV radiation and will not discolor or fade when exposed to light.
-They are also readily available in translucent and opaque colors that can be formed using the plastic injection molding process.
+Acrylic material is also readily available in translucent and opaque colors that can be formed using the plastic injection molding process.
 Molding metal inserts into acrylic, commonly referred to as insert molding, is routinely performed at Rebling.

 Properties of Acrylic